diracleo/adventurizer/README.md

 ## Deploying changes to the production server

-Following the instructions in this section will upload the code in your local repository to the production server at adventurizer.net
+Following the instructions in this section will upload the code in your local repository to the production server at adventurizer.net.

+Note that the instructions to configure your system credentials in the AWS and EB CLI's are not included here.

   1. Go into your working directory if you're not already in there <br/>`cd adventurizer`
   1. Run the deployment script <br/>`deploy`